 WeatherWool Fabric Batches

-We are always trying to improve, and our Fabric is the heart of what we do.
-We don't expect significant performance differences between batches of Fabric, and so far we have tried to make exactly the same Fabric each production cycle.
+And we at WeatherWool really need to know the exact origins of our garments.
+It's basic to our company.
+Plus, we are always trying to improve, and our Fabric is the heart of what we do.
+We don't expect significant performance differences between batches of Fabric, and so far we have tried to make exactly the same -- or better -- Fabric each production cycle.
 But eventually it may be really important to identify the origins and processes that created any given garment.

-Beginning in 2021, we are adding Batch Tags to all our woven products.
-(Knits are produced entirely differently).
+Beginning with the Fabric made from raw fiber purchased in 2018, we have been adding Batch Tags to all our woven products.

 The Batch Number Tags will enable us to trace: